 1. Scroll through the list of commands and expand the Files/Folders category.

-Double click on the ASCII File Begin Process command to open the window
+Double click on the ASCII File Begin Process command to open the window of the same name.

-- of the same name. - 2.
-Change the File Format option to Comma Delimited Text (.csv) from the drop down list. - 3.
-Click on the browse button next to the File Name field and browse to the location of the saved .csv file. - 4.
+- Change the File Format option to Comma Delimited Text (.csv) from the drop down list. - 3.
+Click on the Browse button to the right of the Filename field and navigate to the location of the saved .csv file. - 4.
 Highlight the file and click on the Open button to place the name of the file and file path into the Filename edit box. - 5.
-Place the cursor in the box next to Variable array to receive result and click on the Variables button to open the Insert Variable window. - 6.
+Place the cursor in the box next to Variable array to receive result and then click on the Variables button to open the Insert Variable window. - 6.
 Click on the + sign next to Type: Text Variables to expand the category. - 7.
-Click on the T to place a letter T in the Variable Name field. - 8.
-Click OK to save and return to the ASCII Begin File Process window. - 9.
+Click on the T to place the letter T in the Variable Name field. - 8.
+Click OK to save and return to the ASCII File Begin Process window. - 9.
 Leave the Starting Index set to 1. - 10.
-Leave the Begin processing on record field set to 1 in order to start processing the first line of the text file. - 11.
+Leave the Begin Processing on Record: field set to 1 in order to start processing the first line of the text file. - 11.
 Make sure the Process All Records option is selected. - 12.
 Click OK to save and return to the Script Editor.